 We manage our global business operations through our operating and reportable business segments.
-As of December 31, 2022, we hadwo reportable operating business segments: Industrial Goods and Consumer Goods.
-Our reportable segments have been identified based on how our chief operating decision maker ("CODM"), which is a committee comprised of our Chief Executive Officer ("CEO") and our Chief Financial and Legal Officer, manage our business, make resource allocation and operating decisions, and evaluate operating performance.
+As of December 31, 2023, we had two reportable operating business segments: Industrial Goods and Consumer Goods.
+Our reportable segments have been identified based on how our chief operating decision maker ("CODM"), which is a committee comprised of our Chief Executive Officer ("CEO") and our Chief Financial and Legal Officer ("CFO"), manages our business, makes resource allocation and evaluates operating decisions, and evaluate operating performance.
 See "Note 12-Segment Reporting."